Protein S (Blood)

-This test measures levels of protein S, a protein in the blood that helps it to clot.
+This test measures levels of protein S, a protein in the blood that helps prevent blood clots.
 Protein S works along with another protein in the blood, called protein C, to help your blood clot normally.

 If you don't have enough protein S in your blood, you have a condition called a protein S deficiency.
 This means that your blood may clot too much.
 Protein S deficiency is usually an inherited condition.
 You can inherit the abnormal, or mutated, gene that reduces the level of protein S in the blood.
 The gene does this by affecting how much of the protein your body makes.

-If you have a protein S deficiency, blood clots may form throughout your body and cause tissues to die because these clots block the circulation of blood.
 Protein S deficiency can be mild or severe.
 About one in 500 people will have a mild form of protein S deficiency.
 No one knows how many people have severe protein S deficiency, but the condition is thought to be quite rare.
 In severe forms of protein S deficiency, blood clots can form in small vessels throughout the body and can be life threatening.

 Why do I need this test?

-You may need this test if you have had a blood clot, including a DVT or a pulmonary embolism.
-You may also need this test if one of your parents has a protein S deficiency, since the condition is inherited.
+You may need this test if you have had a blood clot, or VTE, including a DVT or a pulmonary embolism.
+You may also need this test if one of your parents has a protein S deficiency, since the condition can be inherited.

 What other tests might I have along with this test?

 Your doctor may order other tests, including a protein C test.
 Proteins C and S work together to help the blood clot normally.